Applied Philosophy and Ethics (M.A.)

 What Our Alumni Say

-“The MAAPE program has played a pivotal role in the development of my critical reasoning, writing and communication skills.
+“The M.A.A.P.E. program has played a pivotal role in the development of my critical reasoning, writing and communication skills.
 The stimulating classes have provided invaluable exposure to complex, well-reasoned and sometimes conflicting perspectives which have influenced the person I’ve become and the person I strive to be.”

-— Quique Montemayor, M.A. ’16
+— Quique Montemayor, Class of ’16

 Program Details

-MAAPE students participate in regional and national Ethics Bowl competitions, the Philosophy Symposium, the Graduate Student Research Conference and the Phi Sigma Tau Honor Society.
+M.A.A.P.E. students participate in regional and national Ethics Bowl competitions, the Philosophy Symposium, the Graduate Student Research Conference and the Phi Sigma Tau Honor Society.

 Program Mission